archaeojsc/SAA_2023_Limits_Arch_Inference/SAA_2023_Limits_Arch_Inference.md

     L_t = \sum^{T}_{i=t} M_i
 \]

 Again, \(L_1\) is equal to the total number of observations in the sample.
 In general, the exact value for \(L_t\) is interesting only inasmuch as it describes the overall distribution of observations.
-Technically, the value indicates the remaining number of observations if \(t -1\) observations were removed from each of the \(N_i\) frequencies [described above, from @Mackay1965].
+Technically, the value indicates the remaining number of observations if \(t -1\) observations were removed from each of the \(N_i\) frequencies [from @Mackay1965, described above].

 You will note that \(N_i\), \(M_t\), and \(L_t\) all remove any link or reference to the original attributes or encodings.
 Information theory, by *design*, is only concerned with the statistical and probabilistic  characteristics of signals and channels.
 It is, effectively, a *meaning-* or *content-free* analysis of the transfer of information between source and receiver, irrespective of the meaningful content of those signals and messages.
 The goal is, instead, to ascertain the mere *existence* of viable information and transfer.
-Justeson's approach, and goal, is to show that a code and channel is viable and sufficient to transmit archaeological information -- i.e., to *reduce the uncertainty* regarding the past behaviors encoded by the archaeologic record.
+Justeson's goal is to show that a code and channel is viable and sufficient to transmit archaeological information -- i.e., to *reduce the uncertainty* regarding the past behaviors encoded by the archaeologic record.

 <!-- ## Applications